mbremyk/harmoni-6/README.md

 # Security
 **Tokens:**

-All user-related api-calls requiere the _x-access-token_ to be set in the request header.
-Token-related api calls  are routed through the _/auth_ middleware serverside, that verfies said token.
+All user-related api-calls require the _x-access-token_ to be set in the request header.
+Token-related api calls  are routed through the _/auth_ middleware server-side, that verfies said token.

 **Router Guards:**